 Fall Creek is the source of water for the Cornell University Water System (CUWS).
 The water intake is on Forest Home Drive near the Cornell Botanic Gardens Arboretum entrance.
-Fall Creek originates in Lake Como northeast of Ithaca and flows through a 125 square mile watershed, indicated by the dark green area on the figure above and to the right.
-Flow in Fall Creek for most of 2020 was adequate with an average of 168 cubic feet per second (cfs).
-We did experience a short, but intense, period of drought from late August through September where flows lowered to less than 20 cfs.
+Fall Creek originates in Lake Como northeast of Ithaca and flows through a 126 square mile watershed, indicated by the dark green area on the figure above and to the right.
+Flow in Fall Creek for most of 2022 was more than adequate with an average of 173 cubic feet per second (cfs).
+We experienced a minimum creek flow of 9.9 cfs in August and a maximum of 2390 cfs in March.
 Cornell withdraws a maximum of 5.5 cfs to put it in perspective!
 Our system serves the University's campus and supplies water to City customers in the Cornell Heights area and to Bolton Point-Town of Ithaca customers on the south side of Fall Creek in the Forest Home area.
 The Water Filtration Plant is located at 310 Caldwell Road, Ithaca, NY 14850.